patroni/patroni/docs/README.rst

 **2-node clusters** (primary + standby) are common and provide automatic failover with high availability.
 Note that during failover, you'll temporarily have no redundancy until the failed node rejoins.

-**DCS requirements**: Your DCS (etcd, ZooKeeper, Consul) should run with **3 or 5 nodes** for proper consensus and fault tolerance.
+**DCS requirements**: Your DCS (etcd, ZooKeeper, Consul) has to run with **3 or 5 nodes** for proper consensus and fault tolerance.
 A single DCS cluster can store information for hundreds or thousands of Patroni clusters using different namespace/scope combinations.

 Running and Configuring
 -----------------------